-Besides the fact that homemade bread is so much cheaper to make, the health benefits of homemade bread vs store bought are amazingly different.
-There are only a few ingredients in homemade bread vs store bought bread with ingredients we can’t even pronounce!
+Besides the fact that these bread recipes are so cheap to make, the health benefits of homemade bread vs store bought are amazingly different.
 I’m also not quite sure there is a better smell than homemade bread in the oven, am I right?

 Benefits of Homemade Bread vs Store Bought